Borewit/strtok3/README.md

 | buffer     | Buffer &#124; Uint8Array                | Target buffer to write the data read (peeked) to.   |
 | options    | [IReadChunkOptions](#ireadchunkoptions) | An integer specifying the number of bytes to read.  |                                                                                                                           |

 Return value `Promise<number>` Promise with number of bytes read.
-The number of bytes read maybe if less, *mayBeLess* flag was set.
+The number of bytes read may be less if the `mayBeLess` flag was set.

 #### `readToken` function